 Positioning Your Company for Adhesion Success

-Forward thinking adhesive manufacturers understand that, in order to foster mutually beneficial relationships with customers, they need to provide both quality adhesive as well as appropriate performance and handling guidelines.
-These manufacturers create synergistic relationships with customers by proactively creating specific, clear product specifications that empower customers to implement process control techniques that will drive towards 100% product performance.
-Incorporating water contact angles on TDSs drives reliability, confidence, customer retention and sales radiation for both internal and customers’ teams.
+Forward-thinking adhesive manufacturers understand that, in order to foster mutually beneficial relationships with customers, they need to provide both quality adhesive as well as appropriate performance and handling guidelines.
+These manufacturers create synergistic relationships with customers by proactively creating specific, clear product specifications that empower customers to implement process control techniques that will drive toward 100% product performance.
+Incorporating water contact angles on TDSs drives reliability, confidence, customer retention and sales radiation for both internal and customer teams.

 To learn more about the benefits of incorporating water contact angles into technical specifications to drive product success in the field, download our free eBook.
 This eBook explores common manufacturing Critical Control Points that need to be protected using contact angle data.

 Download the eBook here: "Predictable Adhesion in Manufacturing Through Process Verification."